 Thanks to support from donors and foundations through the FORWARD! campaign, this critical renovation will allow library staff to better serve researchers who visit OHS in person as well as more efficiently facilitate the thousands of remote reference requests we receive each year.

-Staff will begin packing and moving collections from our downtown facility in Fall 2019, and the research library is currently slated to close to the public in January of 2020.
+Staff will begin packing and moving collections from our downtown facility in Fall 2019, and the research library is currently slated to close to the public beginning December 29, 2019.
 Construction is estimated to take up to ten months.
-During the closure, in-person research will be available at an alternate location by appointment only, and library staff will continue to handle remote reference requests; service will be limited during the final move out and move in phases (precise dates to be announced).
+Beginning in early spring 2020, in-person research will be available at an alternate location by appointment only, and library staff will continue to handle remote reference requests; service will be limited during the final move out and move in phases (precise dates to be announced).
 We appreciate your patience during this period, and we look forward to unveiling our new research space by the end of 2020.

 Learn more about how you can support these exciting enhancements to our research library through a donation to the FORWARD! campaign.

 The reconfigured reference desk will provide staff with a vantage point to every place researchers are working — allowing us to both better serve the public and safeguard the precious materials in our care.